-The primary users of Pathwright are the hundreds of thousands of students completing learning steps every day.
+The primary users of Pathwright are the roughly 2 million learners completing steps every day.
 None of these users pay us.

 Instead, they pay our customers who are made up of a much smaller group of school administrators, IT directors, and content creators from educational organizations of all sizes.
 (In fact, we have several customers who make way more money than we do.)